mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 - Sending subliminal messages to confuse or threaten the Travellers

 THE MAELSTROM
-The wrecked Ancients ship is floating at an altitude of approximately 35,500 kilometres.
+The wrecked Ancients ship is floating at an altitude of approximately 35,500 kilometers.
 That is within the operating range for the Travellers' ship but with a pressure in excess of 100 atmospheres, coupled with squalls of hydrogen and high winds it is very risky to fly down that far into a gas giant.
 The Ancients ship is moving semi- randomly – most of the time, driven by the winds, but it sometimes activates its manoeuvring thrusters to fly against the wind or move to a different altitude.

 #### NAVIGATING THE GAS GIANT